$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Performance Analysis

 \section{Performance Analysis}

-In this section, we first revisit the performance analysis of the geometric control for an uncertainty-free system introduced in Section~\ref{sec: geometric controller}.
-Building on this result, we analyze the performance with the \ellone adaptive control under disturbances and uncertainties.
-We show that with the help of \ellone adaptive control, the tracking error of the uncertain system is uniformly bounded with tunable bound size.
-Note that in this section, we consider $C(s)$ to be a first-order low-pass filter of the form $C(s)=\omega / (s+\omega)$.
-The results can be generalized with higher-order filters.
+Next, we analyze the performance with the \ellone adaptive control.
+We show that the tracking errors are uniformly bounded with tunable bound size.
+Note that we restrict the analysis to a first-order filter of the form $C(s)=\omega / (s+\omega)$.
+The results can be generalized to higher-order filters.
+Furthermore, we assume the states of the quadrotor can be measured accurately without noise.
+The proofs of Proposition~\ref{prop:bounds of Ps Ub and Uad} and~\ref{prop: estimation error bound}, and Theorem~\ref{thm: main theorem} in this section are provided in Appendix~\ref{apdx: proof of prop 3},~\ref{apdx: proof of prop 4}, and~\ref{apdx: proof of thm}, respectively.

-We start by revisiting the performance analysis of the geometric controller.
-Recall that the objective of the geometric controller is to design thrust $f_b$ and moment vector $M_b$ such that the quadrotor nominal state $x = (p,v,R,\Omega)$ in~\eqref{equ:quadrotor dynamics} tracks the desired state $x_d = (p_d,v_d,R_d,\Omega_d)$.
-Below we define the distance between the desired trajectory $x_d(t)$ and the actual trajectory $x(t)$ in Definition~\ref{def: norm of tuples}.
-The performance guarantees of the geometric controller will be stated in Proposition~\ref{prop:geometricproposition}, which is based on \cite[Proposition 3]{lee2010geometric}. \begin{definition} Define the distance between desired trajectory $x_d(t)$ and the real trajectory $x(t)$ to be the Euclidean norm of the state error: